2023 Most Popular Public Administration Master's Degree Schools in Alabama

 Women make up 63% of the public admin majors at the school.

-Read full report on Public Administration at University of Alabama in Huntsville
+Full Public Administration at University of Alabama in Huntsville Report

-Auburn University at Montgomery did quite well in this year’s ranking of the most popular places for public administration students to get a master’s degree.
-It came in at #9 on the list.
-AUM is a moderately-sized public school located in the midsize city of Montgomery.
+With a ranking of #9, Auburn University at Montgomery did quite well on this year’s most popular schools for public administration students working on their master’s degree.
+AUM is a moderately-sized public school located in the medium-sized city of Montgomery.

 Of the 7 students majoring in public admin at AUM, 43% are male and 57% are female.